bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 The "configure" stages of the build are where things will most likely go wrong.
-In this case it is useful to view the configure log which will be located at obj/component-X.Y.Z/config.log or for samba samba-4.X.Y/bin/config.log
+In this case it is useful to view the configure log which will be located at obj/component-X.Y.Z/config.log or src/samba-4.X.Y/bin/config.log

 Cross compiling samba is difficult and there are a lot of articles and posts that detail the trouble people have had with this process.